Links on SoundGuys may earn us a commission. Learn more.

 In &Run by Sir Sly, the reverberations of the kick drum and bass guitar aren’t nearly as loud as they should be.
 Those kinds of sounds are still audible, as the song’s instrumentation is rather sparse, but the bass and drums really drive the moment of the song, and they sound like just another part coming through the MMX 100.
-The upshot of this is auditory masking isn’t an issue, and it likely won’t be an issue in a lot of music featuring subtler string parts, which boosted bass tends to drown out.
+The upshot of this is thae bass doesn’t overpower the mids, so you can listen popular genres and still hear the vocals.

 While gaming, frequency response like this should be fine for most genres.
 Like I mentioned earlier, the lack of bass emphasis means the din of the battlefield won’t be quite as loud as it otherwise would be.
 This means even in heated firefights it probably won’t be too difficult to pick out the sounds of enemy footsteps in Valorant or Fortnite.

 How does the Beyerdynamic MMX 100 microphone sound?

 The Beyerdynamic MMX 100 features a pretty nice microphone for a gaming headset.
 It’s loud and clear, and easy to set in the right position to avoid breath sounds.
 It also does a decent job at not picking up sounds farther than a few inches from the microphone, so keyboard noises aren’t a huge issue.
 This is hardly a recording microphone, but for calls all day the MMX 100 can definitely go the distance.